SpaceBiologyGroup/OpenMicroView/README.md

     - Verify `/boot/config.txt` contains `dtparam=audio=off`
     - Verify LED is connected on `GPIO D18` connector
 - If the Screen is not calibrated:
-    - Most likely due to newer kernel reason.
-Investigation on going...
+    - This is likely due to kernel compatibility issue
+    - Use one of the Compatible OS [listed below](#Versions)

 # Versions
 ## Hardware
-The software has been developped, tested and validated to run on a RaspberryPi 3B
+The software has been developped, tested and validated to run on a **RaspberryPi 3B**.
+Using Raspberry Pi 4 would result in hardware compatibility issues with the case of the OpenMicroView microscope.
+Nevertheless, although it was not yet tested and it is therefore not recommended, RaspberryPi 5 could be compatible (TBC) as the USB/Network port have the same location as the RaspberryPi 3B.

 ## Operating System
 [See on RaspberryPi Website](https://downloads.raspberrypi.com/raspios_oldstable_armhf/images/)